 I HAVE ALSO PRODUCED interactive, multimedia ebooks in recent years, including the 2015 Digital Book Award Winner, Yosemite: A Storied Landscape, with California Historical Society and the Yosemite Conservancy; Russian California, which was also published in hardback by California State Parks Foundation and the Renova Fort Ross Foundation; and A Wild Flight of the Imagination: The Story of the Golden Gate Bridge, with California Historical Society.
 I was a co-founder of the digital publishing firm, 36 Views, which produced the popular digital guide, Reef Fishes of the East Indies, by Gerald Allen and Mark Erdmann.
-I currently hold an appointment as an Associate with the College of Agriculture and Environmental Sciences at UC Davis, where I assisted Professor Arnold Bloom in creating a digital version of his undergraduate textbook on climate change.
+I currently hold an appointment as an Associate with the College of Agriculture and Environmental Sciences at UC Davis, where I assist Professor Arnold Bloom with a digital version of his undergraduate textbook on climate change.

 AS EDITOR-IN-CHIEF of California magazine, I led a repositioning and redesigning of the publication, which subsequently won numerous national and regional awards, including a Folio Gold Eddy for best association magazine two years in a row.
 Over a ten-year period, I also served as the executive editor, creative director, and art director of Mother Jones, where I co-founded an international fund to support documentary photographers (later called Fifty Crows), chaired by Sebastiao Salgado and the late Marc Riboud..
 As a writer, one of my more rewarding experiences was a San Francisco magazine investigative report that resulted in the dismissal of a corrupt executive director of the Presidio Trust in San Francisco’s iconic park.
 The article was a National Magazine Award finalist.